TokomNyori/stickify/README.md

 - **Social Feeds**: View, like, and copy public notes from other users.
 Copied notes are marked as copies in your collection, and private notes remain unseen in feeds (social section).
 - **Sharing and Privacy**: Share notes on WhatsApp and Telegram.
 Public notes are accessible via shared links; private notes are not.
 - **Non-Sign-In Accessibility**: Non-registered users can view public notes through shared links.

+## Cyra: Your Study Sidekick

+Cyra is our in-house AI research assistant.
+Bringing a blend of intelligence, humor, and practical advice, Cyra is dedicated to making your study sessions more engaging and insightful.

 ## Technologies Used